doums/milcheck/README.md

 #### How ?

-milcheck reads your `/etc/pacman.d/mirrorlist` and retrieves the corresponding data from the official [mirror status list](https://www.archlinux.org/mirrors/status/)
+milcheck reads your `/etc/pacman.d/mirrorlist` and retrieves the corresponding data from the official [mirror status page](https://www.archlinux.org/mirrors/status/)

 #### Why ?

-As explained in the [mirror doc](https://wiki.archlinux.org/index.php/Mirrors), before a system upgrade i.e. `sudo pacman -Syu`, you have to check that the mirrors in your mirrorlist are up to date i.e. not out of sync.
+As explained in the [mirror doc](https://wiki.archlinux.org/index.php/Mirrors), before a system upgrade i.e. `sudo pacman -Syu`, you have to check that the mirrors in your mirrorlist are up to date e.g. not out of sync.

 #### Install from [crates.io](https://crates.io/crates/milcheck)

 install Rust -> https://www.rust-lang.org/tools/install
 ```
 cargo install milcheck
-milcheck
 ```

 #### Build from sources